irinatu17/Art-of-Tea/TESTING.md

     - if an empty form was submitted or filled out incorrectly, the validation error messages were displayed correctly, when the "Next" button is clicked, not allowing to go to the next step before the current section is filled up with correct information.
     - when an order is created by non-authenticated user, the save-info checkbox is hidden from the view, instead the links to the Create account and Login pages are displayed offering a user to login to save the information and the order to the order history.
     - if an authenticated user ticks the save-info checkbox, all the personal and shipping information is saved to their profile.
 There was an issue with the save-info field found during testing, that is described in the Bugs section and was successfully fixed
-    - 4242 4242 4242 4242 card number leads to the successfull payment, that was confirmed in the Stripe Dashboard.
+    - testing 4242 4242 4242 4242 card number leads to the successfull payment, that was confirmed in the Stripe Dashboard.
     - if the incorrect or incomplete card details were entered, the error messages are displayed as expected under the Payment field.
     - when the order was created via webhooks (after commenting out `form.submit();` in `stripe.js`), the payment was successfully proceeded and the order was saved in the database
     - after the valid form was submitted, the confirmation email was recieved in the email provided with all the correct order info.
 As well as that, the checkout page renders showing the order summary.
     - when the order was completed by the logged in user in the checkout success page, the "View full order history" button redirects to the Order history page.
 "Keep shopping" button is displayed for both non-logged in and logged in users and redirects to the products page
- - **Bugs found and fixed**:
+ - **Bugs found and fixed**: The bugs with save-info and comment fields were found during testing process and they are described in details in the [Bugs](#bugs) section.
  - **Verdict**: The bugs were fixed, all the functionality works as expected.
 Test passed.

 ### Authentication pages